 The Inca Trail route

 The classic Inca Trail follows a set itinerary and all group tours will be following it.
-The following is a rough outline for each day of the Machu Micchu hike.
+Below is a rough outline for each day of the Machu Micchu hike.

 The daily schedule during the Inca Trail hike

-You will have several breaks during the day – to take photos, to have a snack, to visit one of the many points of interest along the trail.
-Depending on the day, you will be reaching your base camp by early afternoon and have lunch there and be able to take it easy for the rest of the day, or just in time for dinner.
+You will be instructed about meeting points along the way, for breaks and to visit sites.
+Depending on the day, you will be reaching your base camp by early afternoon, have lunch and take it easy for the rest of the day, or just in time for dinner.

-My experience was incredible.
-It rained every day of the hike; we were cold at night; but the group was incredible, we enjoyed each others’ company while walking, at meal times and at any chance we had, and we helped each other overcome the difficulties.
-The friendships established last to date.
+It rained every day of the hike; it was cold at night; we were exhausted; but the group was incredible, we enjoyed each others’ company we cheered each other up.

 Visiting Machu Picchu

-Visiting Machu Picchu is the cherry on the cake of the Inca Trail hike.
+Visiting Machu Picchu is the cherry on the cake of the Inca Trail.
 This stunning UNESCO World Heritage site is truly out-of-this-world.
-I cried the first time I saw it, from the Guardian’s House; and I cried even when the I saw it getting slowly illuminated by the sun from the Inti Punku.
+I cried the first time I saw it, from the Guardian’s House; and I cried even when the I saw it getting slowly illuminated by the sun from the Inti Punku the first time I hiked the Inca Trail.
 That’s how powerful a place it is.

 Anyways, back to the useful bits.

-As I have said before, you will be walking to Machu Picchu from the Sun Gate once the sun has fully risen.
+You will be walking to Machu Picchu from the Sun Gate once the sun has fully risen (well, once there’s light: there was no sight of the sun the second time I walked the trail).
 Considering that the site opens at 6:00 am and that sunrise is between 6:00 and 7:00 am, by the time you get to the actual site there will already be some tourists.

 Your admission ticket to Machu Picchu is included in the overall package of the Inca Trail.
-You will also get a ticket for the bus ride back down to Aguas Calientes – which costs $12 USD.
+You will also get a ticket for the bus ride back down to Aguas Calientes.

-The amount of time you get to spend in Machu Picchu varies from one company to another – plus keep in mind that now a system of time slots has been put in place to limit the number of visitors on the site at the same time.
-When I visited, I spent an entire morning there and left shortly before lunch time – by then I was eager to get to my hostel for a hot shower and a much needed drink.
+The amount of time you spend in Machu Picchu varies from one company to another, and the weather.
+A system of time slots and circuits is now in place in Macchu Picchu to limit the number of visitors on the site at the same time.

 Other useful things to know